We are proud to announce... The Terlingua Star Park!

 ⏱ Program Length

-If the crew is well fed, then we will go longer for the love of astronomy, especially if something awesome is underway.
+If the crew is well fed, then we may go longer for the love of astronomy, especially if something awesome is underway.
 But usually we want to get to La Kiva or Dead Hungry before their kitchen closes.

 ☁️ What about the weather?